A2Y-D5L/entctl/README.md

 ## Solution

-entctl provides a comprehensive solution by using Kubernetes custom resources and controllers to represent and manage these entities.
+`enterprisectl` provides a comprehensive solution by using Kubernetes custom resources and controllers to represent and manage these entities.
 By integrating with Crossplane and Argo CD, it ensures a declarative, automated, and secure approach to managing cloud resources and organizational hierarchies.

 ## System Components